shipwright-io/community/ships/0038-release-branching-backports.md

 Release tags and artifacts for a given `X.Y` version **MUST** be created from the respective `release-vX.Y` release branch.
 Releases **MUST** use a valid semantic version when tagging or versioning artifacts, of the format `vX.Y.Z`.
-Projets **MAY** append a hyphen to indicate a release candidate or other form of "pre- release" version, in accorance with the SemVer 2.0 specification.
+Projects **MAY** append a hyphen to indicate a release candidate or other form of "pre- release" version, in accorance with the SemVer 2.0 specification.
 For example, `v0.13.0-rc2` can be used to represent version 0.13.0, _release candidate 2_.